 Government agencies, non-profits, and educational institutes use white papers.
 Only about 10% of B2C companies use white papers.

-White papers are usually not appropriate for consumer based-companies because a white paper is not an emotional piece of sales copy but an in-depth essay about a product, service, technology, or methodology.
+White papers are usually not appropriate for consumer-based companies because a white paper is not an emotional piece of sales copy but an in-depth essay about a product, service, technology, or methodology.

-A Dignified, Logical Essay
+A White Paper is a Dignified, Logical Essay

 White papers are strong on logic, facts, impeccably statistics, and quotes from industry opinion-makers.
 White papers are dignified, substantial, and informational rather than flashy or salesy.